There is a lot of debate surrounding selecting the right blog niche these days…

 That will make it much harder to go wrong.

 People can see your intentions and don’t mind being sold to if it’s done in the right way!

-So now that you know what not to do when starting a blog, let’s move on to actually finding some niche blog ideas!
+So now that you know what not to do, let’s move on to actually finding your perfect blog niche!

 For all of you preferred video learners out there, here is a quick video of niche blog ideas from our Youtube Channel below.

 If you’re still not sure which blog niche is right for you, these three steps below should give you a better idea!

 1. What topic do you have trouble shutting up about?